Peter Lord

 Lord is the producer/executive producer of every Aardman work, including Chicken Run, Arthur Christmas and Flushed Away.

 Life and career

 Lord was born in Bristol, England.
-In co-operation with David Sproxton, a friend of his youth at school together in Woking in the 1960s, he realised his dream of "making and taking an animated movie".
+In collaboration with David Sproxton, a friend of his youth at school together in Woking in the 1960s, he realized his dream of "making and taking an animated movie".
 He graduated in English from the University of York in 1976.
 He and Sproxton founded Aardman as a low-budget backyard studio, producing shorts and trailers for publicity.
 Their work was first shown as part of the BBC TV series Vision On.
-In 1977 they created Morph, a stop-motion animated character made of Plasticine, who was usually a comic foil to the TV presenter Tony Hart.
+In 1977, they created Morph, a stop-motion animated character made of Plasticine, who was usually a comic foil to the TV presenter Tony Hart.
 With his amoral friend Chas, he appeared in a series of children's art programmes including Take Hart, Hartbeat and Smart.
 From 1980 to 1981, Morph appeared in his own TV series The Amazing Adventures of Morph.